 Vodafone acknowledged the billing mistake.
 They waived the balance.
 Then they left an incorrect “write-off” flag on the account anyway – confirmed in writing by the TIO – and kept it there.

-When formal complaints followed, TPG’s CEO personally contacted a board member of the complainant’s current employer.
-Vodafone separately disclosed the complainant’s employment history to a journalist.
+When formal complaints followed, TPG’s CEO personally contacted a board member of my current employer.
+Vodafone disclosed confidential personal information – including details of my employment – to a journalist.
 A named email identifies Vodafone as the source.

 Both are documented.
 Neither has been denied.